 If the array contains objects that are not referenced in the command string, no exception is thrown.

-If a parameter is a null reference (Nothing in Visual Basic), it is converted to DBNull.Value.
+If a parameter is null, it is converted to DBNull.Value.

 Windows 7, Windows Vista SP1 or later, Windows XP SP3, Windows Server 2008 (Server Core not supported), Windows Server 2008 R2 (Server Core supported with SP1 or later), Windows Server 2003 SP2